swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 vigorously than other systems against accidental overconstraint.
 One way to encourage this behaviour is to avoid emitting pins files by default.

+We also are compelled by several pragmatic implications of an approach which optimizes for reliance on the semver specifications:

+1. We do not yet have a robust dependency resolution algorithm we can rely on.
+The complexity of the algorithm is in some ways relative to the degree of conflicts we expect to be present in the package graph (for example, this may mean we need to investigate significantly more work in optimizing its performance, or in managing its diagnostics).

+2. The Swift package manager and its ecosystem is evolving quickly, and we expect it will continue to do so for some time.
+As a consequence, we anticipate that packages will frequently be updated simply to take advantage of new features.
+Optimizing for an ecosystem where everyone can reliable live on the latest semver-compatible release of a package should help make that a smoother process.

 If, in practice, the resulting ecosystem either contains too many packages that fail to build, or if a majority of users emit pins files